bangkorkor/aquaculture-perception/aqua_yolo/readme.md

 **TODO**:
-- The model now builds but i still dont think it is really accurate.
-Look into this, use chat and go over the yaml in depth IMPORTANT.
-- Train the model.
-- Evaluate model and display results like in uw_yolov8.
-- Put a result section in the readme
+- M performes better than L for the fullmatch architecture?
+This is because of modifications i made on the model.
+I should try different kernel sizes (e.g in DSAM) and compare the results.
+- We should run the evaluaton code for the different models
-- Update readme and notebook.
-Make everything look nice.
+- Update readme here.
+Add results section and look over everything.

 ## Getting started / View results